AlignmentResearch/vlmrm/README.md

 ## Citation

-You can cite our work by using the following BibTex file:
+You can cite our work by using the following BibTex entry:

 ```bibtex
 @inproceedings{